-“It really is,” I said, glancing at the river.
-Every time the breeze died back a little, I heard the sound of it rushing along the banks far below, as if it wasn’t as slow and lethargic as I’d first assumed.
+I nodded and turned to take in the view.
+“It really is.”
+The breeze died back, and I heard water rushing along the banks far below, as if the river wasn’t as slow and lethargic as I’d first assumed.

 “Your beau is handsome,” Gran said, a teasing edge to her tone that had me turning back to her.

 “I sure think so,” I said.
-No point in arguing with her.
-I’d reintroduced her to Jakob before we sat down to lunch – she’d forgotten him overnight – and if the first time she’d “met” him was any indicator, trying to tell her we weren’t an item was a losing battle I’d be stupid to fight a second time.
+No point in arguing with the woman.
+I’d reintroduced her to Jakob before we sat down to lunch – she’d forgotten him overnight – and if the first time she met him was any indicator, trying to tell her we weren’t an item was a losing battle that I’d be stupid to fight a second time.

 “His parents seem nice,” she added.
 “Especially under the circumstances.
 Not many people would take in two women who have drawn the attention of a criminal organization.”

-I simply nodded.
+I nodded but kept my mouth shut.
 Sometimes when Gran had bad days, she grew upset easily, and I didn’t think it wise to tell her that the people she had just called nice were also members of a criminal organization.

 “How long do you think we’ll need to hide out here?” she asked.

 I bit my lip as I contemplated her question.
-I didn’t know how to answer it yet.
 I’d been studiously ignoring the thought of my trashed apartment.
-That place had been my little safe haven since moving here.
+That apartment had been my safe haven since moving here.
 I’d nested pretty hard, craving a place that finally felt like mine.
 Between how much we moved around when I was younger and spending my early adult years living in barracks or temporary military housing, home was a concept that was unfamiliar to me, and I’d wanted my apartment to be that home.
 Now I balked at the thought of going back to it.
 Someone had already violated it, and I didn’t think it would ever feel like the safe, inviting space I’d longed for.